zulip/zulip-mobile/docs/howto/windows.md

   but it may be a bit simpler to use the Linux version.
 * One significant limitation of WSL (as of 2018) is that doing a large amount of filesystem I/O tends to be slow.
-This is a reason to do operations like a Gradle build (Gradle is the Java program that does the Android build), perhaps `git` commands, and perhaps the occasional `yarn install` using the Windows versions.
+This is a reason to do operations like builds of the app (i.e. running Gradle), perhaps `git` commands, and perhaps the occasional `yarn install` using the Windows versions.

 [so-guide]: https://stackoverflow.com/questions/42614347/running-react-native-in-wsl-with-the-emulator-running-directly-in-windows

 ### Step-by-step instructions for setting up WSL

+These are primarily one Zulip contributor's notes from setting up their dev environment on WSL.
+Again, if you're trying them, please come and say hello [in #mobile on chat.zulip.org][czo]!

+0. Update Windows to the latest version.
+To use WSL you'll need at least the Windows 10 Fall Creators Update, released in late 2017.
+(For options on Windows 8 and older, see above.)

 1. Open Powershell as an Administrator and run the command below to enable WSL.